Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Spin Relaxation in Monolayer M o S e

 Due to the small bright-dark splitting of the $K$-$K$ excitons allowing efficient spin hybridization, a monolayer MoSe$_2$ is a promising candidate for efficient excitonic Rashba spin relaxation induced by out-of-plane electric fields.
 In our case, the electric field is a local field $\mathbf E_{z,\mathbf q}^{\text{loc}}$ self-consistently induced by the spatial asymmetries of the dielectric environment of the MoSe$_2$ monolayer sandwiched between vacuum and a SiO$_2$ substrate, cf.\ Eq.~\eqref{eq:ElectricFieldLocalExplicit}.

 In Fig.~\ref{fig:MoSe2onSiO2Dispersion}, we depict the full momentum-dependent exciton dispersions of the lowest spin-bright and spin-dark excitons at the $K$ valley, where the green color gradient denotes the degree of the spin hybridization of the electronic part of the excitons.
-Due to the slightly smaller exciton mass of the spin-bright exciton and the small bright-dark splitting, a hybridization "hot spot" around a COM momentum of 0.8\,nm$^{-1}$ occurs.
-At this region, the initially non-hybridized bands cross, which translates into an anti-crossing, i.e., level repulsion behavior, as soon as a spin-hybridizing electric field is present.
+Due to the slightly smaller exciton mass of the spin-bright exciton and the small bright-dark splitting, a hybridization ``hot spot'' \cite{yang2020exciton} around a COM momentum of 0.8\,nm$^{-1}$ occurs.
+At this region, the initially non-hybridized bands, cf.~Fig.~\ref{fig:MoSe2onSiO2Dispersion}(a) (h-BN-encapsulated MoSe$_2$ monolayer, symmetric dielectric environment) cross, which translates into an anti-crossing, i.e., level-repulsion behavior, as soon as a spin-hybridizing electric field is present, cf.~Fig.~\ref{fig:MoSe2onSiO2Dispersion}(b) (MoSe$_2$ monolayer on a sapphire substrate with $l=0.3\,$nm, asymmetric dielectric environment), which increases with increasing local electric field, cf.~Fig.~\ref{fig:MoSe2onSiO2Dispersion}(c) (MoSe$_2$ monolayer on a sapphire substrate with $l=0\,$nm).
 The grey solid lines denote Boltzmann distributions at various temperatures, which are important for the interpretation of the exciton dynamics later on.

 In the numerical simulations, we take into account spin-bright and spin-dark intra- ($\Nextwo{\mathbf Q}{K,K,\uparrow,\uparrow}$, $\Nextwo{\mathbf Q}{K,K,\uparrow,\downarrow}$) and intervalley ($\Nextwo{\mathbf Q}{K,K^{\prime},\uparrow,\uparrow}$, $\Nextwo{\mathbf Q}{K,K^{\prime},\uparrow,\downarrow}$) excitonic occupations, cf.\ also Fig.~\ref{fig:excitonic_energies} and Fig.~\ref{fig:MoSe2onSiO2ScatteringSketch}, in a spin-hybrid description, cf.\ Eq.~\eqref{eq:Boltzmann_Equation_SpinHybridBasis}.
 We neglect any hole spin flips, as they are suppressed due to the large A-B splitting.
 We note, that Rashba coupling between distinct valleys $K$ and $K^{\prime}$ (intervalley spin hybridization) is also strongly suppressed, cf.~the discussion to Fig.~\ref{fig:LocalFieldMoS2}, and therefore neglected.
 However, intervalley phonon-assisted spin flips are still possible due to the softening of the spin selection rules of the exciton-phonon scattering via intravalley spin hybridization.